bediger4000/tableaux-in-go/README.md

 * _Logical Labyrinths_, CRC Press, 2009, chapter 11
 * _First Order Logic_, Dover, 1995, chapter II

-All these books have essentially the same explanation with slight variations.
+All three books have essentially the same explanation with slight variations.
 This project does signed tableaux.

 `tableaux` supports these binary infix logical oparators: